 Nicholas is a family law Silk specialising in cases involving children and vulnerable adults.
-He is a Family Court Recorder and Head of the Family Group in chambers.
+He is Head of the Family Group.
+He sits as a Family Court Recorder and is authorised to sit as a Deputy High Court Judge.

 Public Law Children - Nicholas is regularly instructed in complex care proceedings.
 He has a particular interest in cases involving disputed medical evidence (including suspicious death, factitious and induced illness, shaking and sexual abuse), jurisdictional and international issues, cultural/religious issues, human rights issues, and interfaces between the Family Court and the Court of Protection.

 Private Law Children - Nicholas represents family members across the spectrum of private law disputes and has a particular interest in relocation cases.

 Medical Treatment and ‘End of Life’ - Nicholas provides advice and representation, often at short notice, for NHS Trusts, local authorities and family members where the treatment plan for a child or vulnerable adult is in dispute.